 - How much time was spent on the project?

 My educated guesses for the average logo entry are as follows:

 - Questions?
 None.

 - Brainstorming or sketching?
 Little to none.

 A couple of contests took place recently, one for Wisdump and one for Smashing Magazine.
 The standard of entry backs-up my sentiments.

 These contests can lead to some very underhanded tactics, too.
 Mitch at Harpzon (link removed: site no longer exists), for example, paid to have a logo contest listed on Site Point for his Conquer Fear of Flying website (link removed: domain name appears to have changed hands).
 Before the contest had even started he knew he wouldn’t like any of the entries.
 He simply used the contest as a way to have a customised link to his new venture from the Site Point website.
 Terrible.

-Other blog posts about spec work pitfalls
+Other posts on the pitfalls of spec work

 - An interview with Spec Watch: The Naked Truth About Design Contests, on Web Designer Depot (added 30 July 2009)